microsoft/appcenter-sdk-apple/README.md

 * What permissions or entitlements are required for the SDK?

   Mobile Center SDK requires no permissions to be set in your app.

+* Engage with other MobileCenter users and developers on [StackOverflow](http://stackoverflow.com/questions/tagged/mobile-center).